QuirksBlog - Content

 Quite unexpectedly I was able to add a site to my portfolio that had been shelved for nearly two years: the new website of the Concertgebouw in Amsterdam.
 In addition I'd like to draw attention to the new KLM site, in which I had a modest involvement and which contains an interesting CSS/JavaScript feature that I haven't yet seen anywhere else.

-It turns out that not all table elements are susceptible to opacity.
-The TR,
+It turns out that not all table elements are susceptible to opacity

 See the new Opacity setting page for the details and a test.